lluism/Gemini_FRB_LLP/README.md

 Following the example this will save the downloaded data in a folder named /test.

 #
-#

 RUNNING PYPEIT

-First copy all the files in the /cals and /science directories created when downloading and paste them in /test/ut220321/ together with the other files.
 First copy all the files in the /cals and /science directories created when downloading and paste them in /test/ut220321/ together with the other files.

 The script controlling the pypeit run is /pypeit/gmos_reduce.py